-The Canterbury Earthquake Order in Council 16 September 2010, modified the meaning of "dangerous building" to include buildings that were identified as being EPB's.
-As a result of this, we would expect such a building would be issued with a Section 124 notice, by the Territorial Authority, or CERA acting on their behalf, once they are made aware of our assessment.
-Based on information received from CERA to date, this notice is likely to prohibit occupancy of the building (or parts thereof)
+The Canterbury Earthquake Order1 in Council 16 September 2010, modified the meaning of 'dangerous building' to include buildings that were identified as being Earthquake Prone Buildings (EPB).
+Such a building would be issued with a Section 124 notice by the Territorial Authority, or CERA acting on their behalf, once they are made aware of our assessment.
+Based on information received from CERA to date, this notice is likely to prohibit occupancy of the building (or parts of it) until its seismic capacity is improved to the point that it is no longer considered an EPB.

-1 This Order only applies to buildings within the Christchurch City, Selwyn District and Waimakariri District Councils authority until its seismic capacity is improved to the point that it is no longer considered an EPB.
+1 This Order only applies to buildings within the Christchurch City, Selwyn District and Waimakariri District Councils authority